spacelift-io/user-documentation/docs/integrations/slack.md

 !!! info
     Note that different commands may have different required levels of access, so you can create more granular policies - for example giving a `#devops` channel _Write_ access, while giving only _Read_ access to various "notifications" channels.

-## Available actions

-Currently, confirming and discarding tracked runs is available through the Slack interface.
-The ability to trigger those actions is subject to a [stack access policy](../concepts/policy/stack-access-policy.md) check with a _Write_ level on the user Slack info.

 ## Available slash commands